utshomax/postman-docs/src/pages/docs/administration/secret-scanner.md

 ### Custom alerts

+> **[Custom alerts are available on Postman Enterprise plans.](https://www.postman.com/pricing/)**

 You can use custom alerts to scan your team's proprietary tokens and any third-party app tokens that aren't scanned by default.

-> **[Custom alerts are available on Postman Enterprise plans.](https://www.postman.com/pricing/)**

 Your team can add a total of five alerts.
 You must be a **Community Manager** or team member with both **Developer** and **Admin** roles to add custom alerts.

 To add custom alerts, do the following:

-1. Go to **Team > Team Settings**.
-2. Select **Secret Scanner** in the left sidebar.
+1. Open Postman and select **Team > Team Settings** in the Postman header.
+Select **Secret Scanner** in the left sidebar, then select the **Configure alerts** tab.
 3. In the **Custom alerts** section, select **+ Add Alert**.
 4. Add the details for the custom token, then select **Create Alert**.

-## Protecting Postman API keys in GitHub
+## Protect Postman API keys in GitHub

 Postman also works with GitHub to ensure that your Postman API keys are secure.
 If you commit a valid Postman API key to a public GitHub repository, Postman notifies you by email and in-app notification.
 You can also set up Postman's [Slack integration](/docs/integrations/available-integrations/slack/) to alert you in Slack if this occurs.

 It's recommended you delete the exposed API key in your [API keys dashboard](https://go.postman.co/settings/me/api-keys).
 You can then [generate a new API key](/docs/developer/postman-api/authentication/#generate-a-postman-api-key) to continue working with the Postman API.

-## Protecting Postman API keys in GitLab
+## Protect Postman API keys in GitLab

 > This feature is available on GitLab Ultimate plans.